mohitsharma0805/Ideall_Assignment/README.md

-# Actv #
+# Sample #

-react-native codebase repo for Actv for both iOS and Android mobile app.
+react-native codebase repo for Sample for both iOS and Android mobile app.

 # Development